7 Key Tips for Fantasy Premier League Success

 3. Manage risks wisely in your fantasy team

-We will continue in the idea of comparing Fantasy Premier League to the financial market.
+We will continue with the idea of comparing Fantasy Premier League to the financial market.
 If you want to succeed in the financial market, you need to manage risks very wisely.

-Again, the same applies for fantasy football.
+Again, the same applies to fantasy football.
 We have the whole article about this topic, so if interested, do not hesitate to read it: Managing risks in FPL.

 4. Eliminate losses where you can

-You can increase points that your team will score in FPL by picking the right players (obviously), or (and!) by eliminating losses, especially hits.
-Hits are useful only if your team is really looking bad, and you do not have right players in your team or lot of your players are injured (only then!).
+You can increase the points that your team will score in FPL by picking the right players (obviously), or (and!) by eliminating losses, especially hits.
+Hits are useful only if your team is really looking bad, you do not have the right players in your team or a lot of your players are injured (only then!).

 5. Always think about probabilities